 After finishing radiation last summer, I went to a retreat.
 I fell asleep listening to out-in-the-country sounds that lulled me to sleep when I was little.
 It made me feel ten years old again, at peace, and myself, even if I still didn’t totally recognize the person in the mirror.

-Nerve damage from chemo was at its worst then — as I wobbled from my cot to the meeting tent, my legs wobbled like a new and gangly colt.
+Nerve damage from chemo was at its worst then — as I creaked from my cot to the meeting tent, my legs wobbled like a new and gangly colt.

 I methodically made my way around the pond and tumbled into a folding chair next to a 50s-ish woman.